akashacms/akashacms-website/documents/configuration/ab-plugins.html.md

     P4/partials/reddit-this.html.ejs

 Suppose both `site/partials/reddit-this.html.ejs` and `P3/partials/reddit-this.html.ejs` exist.
 The first one on the list, `site/partials/reddit-this.html.ejs`, will be used because AkashaCMS will find it first.

-The general principle is that plugins attach their directories to the end of the list, so that the website can override the plugins' templates.

-That way, directories provided by the website config file will always be listed first in these directory arrays.

 # Typical plugin structure